I am sharing tips on what worked to relieve my cluster headaches.

-- Usually it is located either on the bottom of the radiator, or by follow the top radiator hose towards the engine block.
-You'll see it on mounted on the engine block.
+- Usually it is located either on the bottom of the radiator or by following the top radiator hose towards the engine block.
+You'll see it mounted on the engine block.

 - It can be cleaned using a wire brush when you entirely change your engine coolant (approx. every 80,000 km or 50,000 miles).

 Air Temperature Sensor (IAT)